Beth526/dsp/lessons/statistics/3-1-actual_biased.md

 Plot the actual and biased distributions, and compute their means.
 As a starting place, you can use chap03ex.ipynb.

 Answer: The mean of the unbiased PMF is 1.02 and the mean of the biased PMF is 2.40.
-This is more than twice as large because of the bias.
+This is more than twice as large because of the bias of asking children about the number of children in thier family (biased #/family), and not asking 1 caregiver per family